waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     - **Status:** Stalled.
 All leads in Cerulean City exhausted.
 Suspect COPYCAT is not in a currently accessible area.
 - **Secondary Quest: Rocket Investigation**
     - **Objective:** Use the LIFT KEY to operate the elevator in the Rocket Hideout.
     - **Status:** Active.
 LIFT KEY obtained.
-Currently navigating the B2F spinner maze to reach the elevator.
+Currently stuck in the B2F spinner maze.

 # II.
 Game Mechanics & World Rules